 While most people have at least one habit they’d like to break, some are more detrimental than others.
-While biting your nails or regularly pressing snooze might be bothersome, a habit like smoking or eating junk food can shorten your lifespan.
+While biting your nails or regularly pressing snooze might be bothersome, a habit like smoking or eatingtoo much cannegatively impact your health, and even potentially shortening your lifespan.

-It can be challenging to eliminate a habit, but it’s absolutely possible, and often necessary in order to improve your health.
+It can be challenging to eliminate a habit, but it’s absolutely possible, and often necessary in order to improve yourwellbeing.

 Here are five steps to take to begin breaking a pattern that is no longer serving you!